 Transforming the Health Department

-But she knows that no one health department can solve every health challenge in a community.
+But that the staff at the department are acutely aware that no one health department can solve every health challenge in a community.
 One of the biggest keys was bringing together a collection of partners that reflect all the social determinants of health and help ensure health is a consideration in every new policy.